 Writer in Residence with the Fitzcarraldo Editions Essay Prize

-Marking the fourth year of our collaboration with Fitzcarraldo Editions, Polly Barton will join us on a residency as the winner of the 2019 Essay Prize, an annual competition for British and Irish writers yet to have secured a publishing deal.
-The prize rewards the best proposal for a book-length essay with a residency and book commission.
-Polly’s proposal was chosen from 59 entries by an editorial committee which includes Joanna Biggs (London Review of Books), Brian Dillon (Writer and Critic), Joanna Kavenna (Author), Paul Keegan (Editor, Penguin Classics and Faber poetry) and Jacques Testard (Publisher, Fitzcarraldo Editions).
+Polly was the 2019 winner of the Fitzcarraldo Editions / Mahler & LeWitt Studios Essay Prize, an annual competition for British and Irish writers yet to have secured a publishing deal.
+The prize rewards the best proposal with a residency and book commission.
+Her proposal was chosen from 59 entries by an editorial committee which included Joanna Biggs (London Review of Books), Brian Dillon (Writer and Critic), Joanna Kavenna (Author), Paul Keegan (Editor, Penguin Classics and Faber poetry) and Jacques Testard (Publisher, Fitzcarraldo Editions).